 In 1793, the Conservative Prime Minister of England, William Pitt, declared war on France.
 Many of his compatriots however, prominent among them Charles James Fox, the leader of the liberal Whig party, were sympathetic to the French regime that had been established after the Revolution of 1789.
 This spirited cartoon lampoons the various reactions to the new war.

 It is a testament to James Gillray's skill as a satirist that he here manages to make fun of all the parties represented.
 He was in fact an admirer and friend of Pitt, and the vehemence of some of his other works suggests a strong personal revulsion against the French Revolution.
-Left is a print in the Fitzwilliam [P.300-1948], entitled The Blood of the Murdered Crying out for Vengeance.
+Below is a print in the Fitzwilliam [P.300-1948], entitled The Blood of the Murdered Crying out for Vengeance.
 It was made in 1793 and depicts the execution of the French King Louis XVI on 21 January that year.
 The dead monarch's blood streams plaintively heavenwards, demanding justice.
 It is clear where the artist's sympathies lie.

 There is no such obvious partisanship, however, in Presages of the Millennium.
 Here all is folly: both the hawkish Tory government and the pacifist Whig opposition are made to look equally absurd.
 Gillray even manages to fit in a scurrilous swipe at the British royal family.